Why is it that Bellingham neighborhoods like Columbia, South Hill, Broadway or Sunnyland are so popular?

 Bellingham’s older neighborhoods hold undeniable appeal: the trees are big, the alleys are secret and the memories – past and future – float sweetly through the air like the scent of lilacs on a soft spring morning.
 But make no mistake: it is not their age that makes them strong.
 It’s their design.

 These neighborhoods all share certain spatial characteristics: Short blocks.
 Small lots.
 Nice parks.
 Sidewalks and alleys.
 Modest or large, modern or traditional, the homes have public front porches, private back yards.
 Basic stuff, but together these characteristics help bind people together: they meet each other in the park or admiring the view, on a walk or taking out the recycling, over the backyard fence or picking up the mail.
 Neighbors hold events, meet at school functions, discuss neighborhood issues, share garden bounty, socialize; they become invested in each other and their shared place.
-Security, stability, a sense of belonging and wellbeing ensue.
+Security, stability, a sense of belonging ensue.

 This is not about the blocks or lot sizes per se.
 It’s about providing connections to each other, to neighborhood assets, and the broader community.
 It means providing places for kids to play, people to walk, plants and trees to grow.
 Human scale, visual interest and individual expression and nearby nature all matter.

-As cities have ceded neighborhood planning to misguided market formulas inadvertently perpetuated by the real estate industry (and perhaps reinforced by a “lock your doors” media mentality), newer neighborhoods may or may not include the social, functional, environmental and aesthetic considerations that broader planning principles take into account.
+As cities have ceded neighborhood planning to misguided market formulas inadvertently perpetuated by the real estate industry (and perhaps reinforced by a “lock your doors” media mentality).
+Newer neighborhoods may or may not include the social, functional, environmental and aesthetic considerations that broader planning principles take into account.